Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Home Modification Grants

 A variety of home modification grants are available outside of Medicaid, the VA, and other health-related programs.
-The USDA Rural Repair and Rehabilitation grant provides up to $7,500 for home modifications for those who need them for safety or health reasons.
-The Housing Improvement Program offers up to $7,500 in financing to Native Americans who need home modifications for their safety or health.
+The USDA Section 504 Home Repair program provides a loan of up to $40,000 and/or a grant of up to $10,000 to rural and very-low-income homeowners who need home modifications for safety and/or health reasons.
+The Housing Improvement Program also offers up to $7,500 in financing to Native Americans who live in substandard housing to fund home renovations or repairs.

 Many local-level programs are also available.
 The Department of Housing and Urban Development’s Older Adult Home Modification Program (OAHMP) provides financing to many local programs that determine eligibility based on the needs of the local people in their area.